Tisawesomeness/Minecord/README.md

 - *Dev Mode:* Turning this on will let you reload code using `&reload` on the fly.
 When hosting the bot, it's best to keep this off in order to decrease memory usage.
 - *Debug Mode:* Prints additional info to console.
 - *Log JDA:* Whether or not to log messages from the JDA library.
+- *Log Channel:* The bot will send any logging messages to this channel.
 - *Game:* This is the game that the bot is playing, shown under the username. `{prefix}`, `{guilds}`, `{channels}`, and `{users}` are available variables.
 - *Name:* The name of the bot.
 - *Prefix:* The prefix of the bot.
 Use `>&` instead of `&` if you want to host your own bot alongside the main one.